-- Any conviction for drug-related or violent criminal activity within the past five years. - Records of arrests for drug-related or violent criminal activity within the past five years, although a record or records of arrest will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity. - A conviction for drug-related or violent criminal activity will be given more weight than an arrest for such activity.
+Any conviction for drug-related or violent criminal activity within the past three years.

+Records of arrests for drug-related or violent criminal activity within the past three years, although a record or records of arrest will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity.

-In making its decision to deny assistance, the CCHA will consider the factors discussed in Section 3-III.E.
-Upon consideration of such factors, the CCHA may, on a case-by-case basis, decide not to deny assistance.
+In making its decision to deny assistance, the PHA will consider the factors discussed in Section 3-III.F and 3-III.G.
+Upon consideration of such factors, the PHA may, on a case-by-case basis, decide not to deny assistance.